 Our Houston business law firm, Hendershot Cannon Martin & Hisey, P.C., works with employers, executives and employees, as well as buyers or sellers of a business, to help effectively draft, review, negotiate, and implement non-compete agreements that are detailed, reasonable in scope and duration, enforceable, and mutually agreeable.
 In addition, our business law attorneys can assist clients in defending against non-competes in a wide variety of issues, including:

 For prompt attention to your non-competition concerns, beginning with a confidential consultation, please call our Houston business law firm (713) 909-7323 or complete an online form.
 We welcome client inquiries and referrals from throughout Houston and the state of Texas.

-If you are unfamiliar with non-compete law, physicians and healthcare entities are bound by different non-compete restrictions than other industries.
+Physicians and healthcare entities are bound by different non-compete restrictions than other industries.
 In general, a non-compete must be "reasonable," both in geographic area, scope of practice, and the time that it is enforceable.
 For healthcare professionals, this means your non-compete clause must meet the following standards:

 Good non-competes are in the interest of the physician, the hospital, and the public.
 A well-drafted agreement will allow a hospital to protect its future security without denying physicians the ability to make a living or denying patients the ability to receive the best-quality care available to them.
 At Hendershot, Cannon, Martin & Hisey, P.C., our Houston business law attorneys are highly experienced in drafting, reviewing and negotiating non-compete agreements for physicians, medical professionals and hospitals.

-To schedule a confidential consultation, call :P:Site:Phone}or contact us online.
+To schedule a confidential consultation, call (713) 909-7323or contact us online.